allenai/OLMo-Eval/README.md

 # ai2-llm-eval

-The `llm_eval` framework is a way to run evaluation pipelines for language models on NLP tasks.
+The `olmo_eval` framework is a way to run evaluation pipelines for language models on NLP tasks.
 The codebase is extensible and contains `task_sets` and example configurations, which run a series of [`tango`](https://github.com/allenai/tango) steps for computating the model outputs and metrics.